oracle/weblogic-image-tool/README.md

 ## Copyright
 Copyright (c) 2019, 2020, Oracle and/or its affiliates.
-All rights reserved.